aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Set your preferred fill type and fill color.
 1. Save the modified presentation.

-This code in Java shows you how to change a series category's color:
+This code  shows you how to change a series category's color:

 ```php
   $pres = new Presentation();